toncho11/MakeYourOwnSatellite/README.md

-This repository contains information techologies used in small satellites.
+This repository contains information for techologies used in small satellites.

 There are 3 types of small sattelites:
 * ballon satellites (satelloon)